ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.0.42 =
+* Sub-categories now display hierarchically in User link submission form
+* Increased timeout to 10 seconds for reciprocal and broken link checkers to avoid timeouts with some sites
+* Fix to pagination display when using sub-categories

 = 6.0.41 =
 * Fix to link checking tools to properly check status of box to delete links that return a 403 error